Why Diversity Matters

 - How is SUNY Stony Brook doing at attracting and supporting students from all income levels?

-Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
-To get a better idea of how SUNY Stony Brook is supporting low-income students check the Financial Aid Page.
+Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
+Get a better idea of how SUNY Stony Brook supports low-income students by visiting the Financial Aid Page.

 - How important is diversity to SUNY Stony Brook?